Mount Wellington Tin Mine: 1980–1999

 In 1998 Mount Wellington Mine was bought by David Shrigley of DRS Demolition from South Crofty PLC.
-DRS submitted multiple planning applications for change of use for the Mount Wellington Mine site, however all were rejected.
+DRS submitted multiple planning applications for change of use for the Mount Wellington Mine site; however all were rejected.

-2000s-Present
+Since 2000

 Carrick District Council gave planning consent for retention of the Mount Wellington Mine buildings in 2003.

 By 15 April 2004, Carrick District Council was reviewing the future of Mount Wellington Mine at Twelveheads, Bissoe.
 Councillors discussed what could be done with the former mine so future possible developers could have a clear idea of its potential.

 In his report to the committee, Carrick's head of development, Karl Roberts, said the site was clearly unsuitable for a residential development.
 The committee's comments and the report's findings were to be looked at by Carrick's full cabinet.
 Mount Wellington Mine had not operated for more than 10 years, and at one point, looked set to be turned into a nature reserve.

 In 2005 the top of headgear at Mount Wellington were demolished.

 On 15 January 2007 Mount Wellington Mine was purchased by Richard Freeborn of Mount Wellington Mine Ltd. Mount Wellington Mine was officially re-opened by Tim Smit from The Eden Project on 22 January.

 On 30 May 2012 a celebration was held to commemorate the 5th anniversary of the move of Kensa Heat Pumps to the Mount Wellington Mine site as its first tenant.
-The gathering included – for the first time in some decades - the combined Management Teams of all four modern Cornish tin mines – Geevor, South Crofty, Wheal Jane and Mount Wellington Mine.
+The gathering included, for the first time in some decades, the combined management teams of all four modern Cornish tin mines, Geevor, South Crofty, Wheal Jane and Mount Wellington Mine.

 In 2013, international offshore engineering company Geoquip bought the assets of Ocean Fabrications and took over the leases on the site.
-The old offices in The Dry were renovated, and substantial new investment was placed in the Mill Building and its associated plant yard.
+The old offices in The Dry were renovated, and substantial new investment was made in the Mill Building and its associated plant yard.

-On St Piran's day, Saturday 5 March 2016, the Cornish Radio Amateur Club (CRAC) made a special one-time-only broadcast at Mount Wellington Mine.
-The club obtained a Special Events Station Licence to activate the use of the Cornish Mine as an amateur radio station.
+On 5 March 2016, St Piran's Day, the day of the patron saint of tin-miners, the Cornish Radio Amateur Club (CRAC) made a once-only broadcast at Mount Wellington Mine, under a special licence to use the Cornish mine as an amateur radio station.

-Also in 2016 Eagle Plant opened an accommodation hire business on the site followed in February 2017 by a Plant Hire operation.
+Also in 2016 Eagle Plant opened an accommodation hire business on the site, followed in February 2017 by a plant hire operation.

 In 2017, new tenants Metal Surgery and Building With Frames replaced Geoquip in the Mill and Concentrator buildings respectively.

-In February 2020 a new specialist manufacturing facility, with offices above was built at Mount Wellington Mine, designed to meet the specific needs of Kensa Heat Pumps.
-This is the first new building at Mount Wellington Mine since the 1970’s.
+In February 2020 a new specialist manufacturing facility with offices above was built at Mount Wellington Mine, designed to meet the specific needs of Kensa Heat Pumps, the first new building at Mount Wellington Mine since the 1970s.

+Mineral Statistics

+From Robert Hunt's Mineral Statistics of the United Kingdom.